BIGBLOC Construction Ltd leads losers in 'B' group

-Eros International Media Ltd, Prime Focus Ltd, Zee Learn Ltd and Oswal Green Tech Ltd are among the other losers in the BSE's 'B' group today, 05 March 2021.
+Prime Focus Ltd, Heranba Industries Ltd, Tasty Dairy Specialities Ltd and Magnum Ventures Ltd are among the other losers in the BSE's 'B' group today, 08 March 2021.

-Eros International Media Ltd, Prime Focus Ltd, Zee Learn Ltd and Oswal Green Tech Ltd are among the other losers in the BSE's 'B' group today, 05 March 2021.
+Prime Focus Ltd, Heranba Industries Ltd, Tasty Dairy Specialities Ltd and Magnum Ventures Ltd are among the other losers in the BSE's 'B' group today, 08 March 2021.

-Eros International Media Ltd lost 9.43% to Rs 29.3.
-The stock was the second biggest loser in 'B' group.On the BSE, 1.08 lakh shares were traded on the counter so far as against the average daily volumes of 72528 shares in the past one month.
+Prime Focus Ltd lost 7.52% to Rs 67.05.
+The stock was the second biggest loser in 'B' group.On the BSE, 5.44 lakh shares were traded on the counter so far as against the average daily volumes of 1.74 lakh shares in the past one month.

-Prime Focus Ltd crashed 8.80% to Rs 64.75.
-The stock was the third biggest loser in 'B' group.On the BSE, 38268 shares were traded on the counter so far as against the average daily volumes of 1.01 lakh shares in the past one month.
+Heranba Industries Ltd crashed 6.73% to Rs 757.6.
+The stock was the third biggest loser in 'B' group.On the BSE, 3.63 lakh shares were traded on the counter so far as against the average daily volumes of 17.15 lakh shares in the past one month.

-Zee Learn Ltd pared 8.01% to Rs 11.94.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 1.66 lakh shares were traded on the counter so far as against the average daily volumes of 1 lakh shares in the past one month.
+Tasty Dairy Specialities Ltd plummeted 6.61% to Rs 24.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 10296 shares were traded on the counter so far as against the average daily volumes of 13187 shares in the past one month.

-Oswal Green Tech Ltd fell 8.00% to Rs 17.25.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 3.32 lakh shares were traded on the counter so far as against the average daily volumes of 28943 shares in the past one month.
+Magnum Ventures Ltd corrected 6.48% to Rs 5.34.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 8336 shares were traded on the counter so far as against the average daily volumes of 32767 shares in the past one month.

 Powered by Capital Market - Live News